Spatial Omics and Bioinformatics Lab Department of Biotechnology, IIT Madras

 Bio

 Dr. Anushka Gupta is an Assistant Professor in the Department of Biotechnology at the Indian Institute of Technology Madras, where she leads the Spatial Omics and Bioinformatics (SOMa) Lab.
-Her lab develops and applies next-generation single-cell and spatial multi-omics technologies, alongside advanced computational methods, to decode how cells organize and interact to sustain healthy tissues, and how these interactions collapse in disease.
+Her lab develops and applies next-generation single-cell and spatial multi-omics technologies, alongside advanced computational methods to decode how cells organize and interact to sustain healthy tissues, and how these interactions are disrupted in disease.

 Current Students